AlbinLindskog/django_tokens/README.rst

     as the default or using the same salt for different applications of HMACTokens is a security risk.

-MHACToken.serializer or settings.HMAC_TOKEN_SERIALISER (str):
-    Import string of serializer class to use to serialize the provided data.
-    The default is 'django.core.signing.JSONSerializer'.
-Custom serializers
-    must define the 'dumps' and 'loads' methods.

-MHACToken.compress or settings.HMAC_TOKEN_COMPRESS (bool):
-    Denotes whether to try and compress the data using zlib, defaults to False.

 MHACToken.max_age or settings.HMAC_TOKEN_MAX_AGE (int):
     The lifetime of the token in seconds before its key becomes invalid.
 The default is 300, i.e. 5 minutes.

+MHACToken.compress or settings.HMAC_TOKEN_COMPRESS (bool):
+    Denotes whether to try and compress the data using zlib, defaults to False.

 CacheTokens
 ~~~~~~~~~~